smitraval24/high-availability-failover/README.md

 - ✅ Automatic deployment to VCL2 on merge to `main` branch
 - ✅ **Automatic rollback** on deployment failure (restores previous version)
 - ✅ Database replication from VCL2 to VCL3 every 2 minutes
+- ✅ **Automatic failover** to VCL3 when VCL2 is down
+- ✅ **Automatic failback** with database sync when VCL2 recovers
+- ✅ **Data persistence** - deployments preserve existing database data
 - ✅ Auto-sync `dev` branch after PR merge to `main`
 - ✅ Linting and testing in CI/CD pipeline
-- ✅ Cloudflare Tunnel for secure public access (no domain needed)
+- ✅ Cloudflare Tunnel for secure public access

 ## Quick Start with Docker